 Artificial Intelligence and Execution Control

-APRA’s letter to industry on artificial intelligence reinforces the importance of governance, accountability, model risk management, and human oversight.
+Public discussion on artificial intelligence in regulated institutions reinforces the importance of governance, accountability, model risk management, and human oversight.

 These are necessary foundations.